soemyatmyat/soemyatmyat/README.md

 - 👋 Hi there, I’m @soemyatmyat
 - 👀 I’m passionate about algorithms, web development, IT strategies (planning & implementation), business needs analysis and solutioning.
-- 💞️ Current interests: Big Data, Data Mining, Blockchain Technology
+- 💞️ Current interests: Big Data, Data Mining, any tech advancements under the sun
 - 📫 Reach me at https://www.linkedin.com/in/soe-myat-myat/ OR https://contact-me-app.herokuapp.com/ (expired) OR https://boring-is-good.com/
 <!---
 soemyatmyat/soemyatmyat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.